 For new MRP or DCP applications involving both IE and UK (NI), mock-ups should be submitted within 30 days of the end of the procedure simultaneously to the HPRA and the VMD and should clearly identify a request for the joint-labelling procedure.

-For new MA applications submitted in parallel to GB and the EU, or for national MA applications submitted to the UK (or part of) and IE, joint-labelling may be requested as part of these applications.
-However, no assurances can be made that IE will arrive at the same conclusion as the UK based on the respective assessments of the data provided in support of the application.
-In such instances joint-labelling will not be possible but mock-ups may still be assessed on a national-only basis.
-Refer to the assessment timetables below for more information on the procedure once the application has been validated.
+For new MA applications submitted in parallel to the EU and GB, or for national MA applications submitted to IE and the UK (or part of), joint-labelling may be requested as part of these applications.
+However, no assurances can be made that IE and the UK will arrive at the same conclusion on the assessment of the data provided in support of the application and product information approved may not be identical in the relevant territories.
+In such instances, joint-labelling will not be possible.
+Refer to the assessment timetables in section 5 below for more information on the procedure once the application has been validated.

 Joint-labelling variation